 Start and end dates

 Upon signing employment contracts, the managers are then considered employees of EngSoc.
 The managers are responsible to the Vice-President (Operations) and the Director of Services.

+The EngLinks and Icon managers shall also be responsible to the Director of Academics.

 Contract Termination and Suspension

 It is the responsibility of the Vice-President (Operations) to pursue the termination of a contract if it is brought to the attention of the Executive or Director of Services that a contract has been breached.